raystack/siren/docs/docs/tour/alerting_rules_and_subscription/4configuring_provider_alerting_rules.md

 import CodeBlock from '@theme/CodeBlock';
 import siteConfig from '/docusaurus.config.js';

-# 5 - Configuring Provider Alerting Rules
+# 2.4 Configuring Provider Alerting Rules

 export const apiVersion = siteConfig.customFields.apiVersion
 export const defaultHost = siteConfig.customFields.defaultHost

 In this part we will create alerting rules for our Cortex monitoring provider.
 Rules in Siren relies on [template](../guides/template.md) for its abstraction.
-We need to create a rule's template first before uploading a rule.
+To create a rule, we need to create a template first.

 ## Creating a Rule's Template

-For now, we will create a rule's template to monitor CPU usage.
-More details about template is [here](../guides/template.md).
+We will create a rule's template to monitor CPU usage.
 ```yaml
 apiVersion: v2
 type: template